konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 Currently there are two ways of run loads on top of EKS, using EC2 instances as compute nodes that are added to to the cluster or using the Fargate mode, where AWS also manage these compute nodes.
 In this guide is just described the first one, adding our own compute nodes with EC2 instances.

 Deploy an EKS cluster is not the goal of this guide, only the detail some specific configuration needed to run KRE on top of it.
-It is recomend to use IaC (Infrastructure As Code) approach using Terraform to automate the creation of your cluster, [here](https://learn.hashicorp.com/tutorials/terraform/eks) you can find usefull resources about that.
+It is recommend to use IaC (Infrastructure As Code) approach using Terraform to automate the creation of your cluster, [here](https://learn.hashicorp.com/tutorials/terraform/eks) you can find usefull resources about that.
 Also you can follow the instructions from the official [AWS site](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).

 The final EKS deployment should be something like the below diagram.